Android 3DS SDK

 }

-The values set in the above code snippet were only used as an illustration.
+The values set in the above code snippet are used as an illustration.
 Where it applies, values are given in pixels.
-The RESEND button is a special case, as the setBackgroundColor changes the border color only.
+The RESEND, OPEN_OOB_APP and ADD_CHOICE button is a special case, as the setBackgroundColor changes the border color only.

 Exceptions